ofa/connect/docs/dev/deploying/quickstart.rst

 The "Admin Key" is a secret key that is used exclusively to elevate accounts to elevate accounts to staff-level permissions if no other admin account exists. **After you've esclated one account, it's recommended you remove the "Admin Key" from your configuration.**

 .. warning:: You only have one bite at the apple when creating your first staff account via the /new-admin/ endpoint.
 If you lose access to your first staff account you'll need to esclate a new account via the Heroku command line.
-See :doc:`/dev/management/promote_admin` for more info about the ``promote_admin`` management command.
+See :doc:`/dev/management/promote_superuser` for more info about the ``promote_superuser`` management command.

 Step 4: Setup Outgoing Email
 ----------------------------